Which school do you want to support?

 Changing something as fundamental as the use of time in school affects everyone involved; it can be transformative, but it is also easy to make mistakes.
 There is some evidence that longer class periods may be beneficial, but there are many approaches and no easy answers about what works best.
 The National Education Association (NEA) urges school leaders to plan carefully and talk it all through with teachers before jumping to a new schedule system.

-To do anything well requires preparation, and preparation requires time.
+To do anything well requires preparation, which takes time.
 In the context of school, teachers need to know their material and have a solid plan to teach it.
-In many countries, school systems set aside time [PDF] in the school day and school calendar for teachers to collaborate and prepare (learn more in Chapter 3, Teachers).
+In many countries, school systems set aside time [PDF] in the school day and the school calendar for teachers to collaborate and prepare (learn more in Chapter 3, Teachers).
 The Learning Policy Institute provides a good overview of how to use time effectively in professional development.

 Search all lesson and blog content here.